aspose-words/Aspose.Words-Documentation/net/developer-guide/mail-merge-and-reporting/mail-merge-template/_index.md

 You can use the [Text](https://apireference.aspose.com/words/net/aspose.words.mailmerging/fieldmergingargs/properties/text) property to insert text into the document for the current merge field.
 Also, you can change the formatting of texts and paragraphs inside your template using [Font](https://apireference.aspose.com/words/net/aspose.words/font) and [ParagraphFormat](https://apireference.aspose.com/words/net/aspose.words/paragraphformat) classes.
 You can handle the text to be inserted before or after the merge field by using the [TextBefore](https://apireference.aspose.com/words/net/aspose.words.fields/fieldmergefield/properties/textbefore) and [TextAfter](https://apireference.aspose.com/words/net/aspose.words.fields/fieldmergefield/properties/textafter) properties that are included in the [FieldMergeField](https://apireference.aspose.com/words/net/aspose.words.fields/fieldmergefield) class.

-The following code example shows how to insert Check Boxes or HTML during mail merge operation:
+The following code example demonstrates how to insert Check Boxes or HTML during mail merge operation:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Mail-Merge-MailMergeFormFields-MailMergeFormFields.cs" >}}